 Gwen A. Melincoff.
 Ms. Melincoff joined our Board of Directors in January 2020.
 She is a seasoned business development and venture professional with over 25 years of deal-making and management experience in the biotechnology and pharmaceutical industries.
 Her experience has spanned public and private company boards, venture financing, business development, licensing, mergers and acquisitions, research operations, marketing, product management and project management.
-Ms. Melincoff currently serves on the Board of Directors of Gain Therapeutics, Inc. (NASDAQ:GANX), Soleno Therapeutics, Inc. (NASDAQ:SOLN) and Collegium Pharmaceutical, Inc. (NASDAQ:COLL).
+Ms. Melincoff currently serves on the Board of Directors of Gain Therapeutics, Inc. (NASDAO:GANX), Soleno Therapeutics, Inc. (NASDAQ:SOLN) and Collegium Pharmaceutical, Inc. (NASDAQ:COLL).
 She also serves in an advisory capacity at a number of pharmaceutical companies.
 From April 2017 through June 2020, she served on the Board of Directors of Photocure ASA, from January 2017 through January 2019, she served on the Board of Directors of Kamada Ltd. (NASDAQ:KMDA, TASE:KMDA), and from June 2014 through November 2016, she served on the Board of Directors of Tobira Therapeutics Inc. (acquired by Allergan plc).
 From August 2014 through September 2016, Ms. Melincoff served as Vice President of Business Development at BTG International Inc. Prior to that, she was Senior Vice President of Corporate Development at Shire Plc.
 Additionally, she led the Shire Strategic Investment Group, the venture capital arm of Shire Plc.
 Ms. Melincoff was Vice President of Business Development at Adolor Corporation and held executive positions at Eastman Kodak for over ten years in a number of their health care companies.
-She holds a B.S. in Biology from The George Washington University and an M.S. in Management and Health Care Administration from Pennsylvania State University.
-Ms. Melincoff has also attained the designation of Certified Licensing Professional (CLPTM).
-Ms. Melincoff was named to the "Top Women in Biotech 2013" by Fierce Biotech and to the Powerlist 100 of Corporate Venture Capital in 2012 and 2013.
+Ms. Melincoff holds a B.S. in Biology from The George Washington University and an M.S. in Management and Health Care Administration from Pennsylvania State University.
+Ms. Melincoff has also attained the designation of Certified Licensing Professional (CLPTM) and was named to the "Top Women in Biotech 2013" by Fierce Biotech and to the Powerlist 100 of Corporate Venture Capital in 2012 and 2013.
 We believe Ms. Melincoff's qualifications to serve on our Board of Directors include her years of experience at pharmaceutical companies, particularly with respect to business development.

 Aharon Schwartz, Ph.D.
-Dr. Schwartz has served as our director since November 2014.
-He retired from Teva in 2011 where he served in a number of positions from 1975 through 2011, the most recent being Vice President, Head of Teva Innovative Ventures from 2008.
-Dr. Schwartz is currently chairman of the Board of Directors of BiolineRx Ltd. (NASDAQ:BLRX, TASE:BLRX) and a member of the Board of Directors of Barcode Ltd. He also serves as the Head of the Advisory Board of Oncohost Ltd. and works as an independent consultant.
-From May 2015 through March 2020, he served as a member of the Board of Directors of Foamix Pharmaceuticals Ltd. (Nasdaq: FOMX), which was acquired by Menlo Therapeutics Inc. (Nasdaq: MNLO), and from January 2013 through November 2017, he served as a member of the Board of Directors of Alcobra Ltd., which is now called Arcturus Therapeutics Ltd. Dr. Schwartz received his Ph.D. in organic chemistry in 1978 from the Weizmann Institute of Science, his M.Sc. in organic chemistry from the Technion and a B.Sc. in chemistry and physics from the Hebrew University of Jerusalem.
+Dr. Schwartz joined our Board of Directors in November 2014.
+He retired from Teva Pharmaceutical Industries Ltd. (NYSE:TEVA; TASE:TEVA) in 2011 where he served in a number of positions from 1975 through 2011, the most recent being Vice President, Head of Teva Innovative Ventures.
+Dr. Schwartz is currently chairman of the Board of Directors of BiolineRx Ltd. (NASDAQ:BLRX, TASE:BLRX) and works as an independent consultant.
+From May 2015 through March 2020, he served as a member of the Board of Directors of Foamix Pharmaceuticals Ltd. (Nasdaq:FOMX), which was acquired by Menlo Therapeutics Inc. (Nasdaq:MNLO), and from January 2013 through November 2017, he served as a member of the Board of Directors of Alcobra Ltd., which is now called Arcturus Therapeutics Ltd. Dr. Schwartz received his Ph.D. in organic chemistry in 1978 from the Weizmann Institute of Science, his M.Sc. in organic chemistry from the Technion, Israel Institute of Technology and a B.Sc. in chemistry and physics from the Hebrew University of Jerusalem.
 Dr. Schwartz received a second Ph.D. in 2014 from the Hebrew University of Jerusalem in the history and philosophy of science.
 We believe Dr. Schwartz's qualifications to serve on our Board of Directors include his years of experience at life science companies.